Lymuthien/BSUIR_OOP/lab1/README.md

 The program must be able to draw 3 types of figures: rectangle, triangle, ellipse; destroy, fill, move them.

-_Warning: all numeric input values must be integers._
+_Warning: all numeric input values must be integers.
+If something goes wrong error will be shown in the screen._

 _Objects may be displayed with altered proportions due to the peculiarities of console output._